 wir werden … spielen, ihr werdet … spielen, sie werden … spielen

 Du wirst ganz schnell Deutsch lernen.

-Like in English “I have been”, you use “haben” + participle.
-Some verbs use “sein” (to be) instead of “haben”.
-And just like with the future tense, where the verb is in the end of the sentence, the participle is in the end of the sentence, too.
+Like in English, you say “I have been,” in German, you should use “haben” + participle.
+Some verbs use “sein” (to be) instead of “haben.”
+And just like with the future tense, where the verb is at the end of the sentence, here the participle is at the end of the sentence.

 ich habe … gespielt, du hast … gespielt, er hat … gespielt

 wir haben … gespielt, ihr habt … gespielt, sie haben … gespielt